kevenv/kevenv.github.io/templates/blog/bmp_format.md

 ## Image viewer
 Now that we understand the format, we can write a simple image viewer that is able to open BMP images.
 We chose to use the SDL2 library to open a window in which we can show the image.
-The basic code template for a SDL2 app should be something like this:
+The basic code template for a typical SDL2 app should be something like this:
 ```C
 #include <SDL2/SDL.h>